parlance-zz/g-diffuser-bot/README.md

                       to avoid putting it off any longer.
 The discord bot is still under construction and will be operational again very soon, but in the meantime please enjoy the new interactive CLI (it's fun to use, I promise!)
                       If you still need a functional SD discord bot with g-diffuser out-painting please check out the diffusers-beta branch.
+                      **an anaconda package for g-diffuser-lib will be published very soon**

 Vision for the g-diffuser-lib project:
  - In the near future the diffusers library (https://github.com/huggingface/diffusers) being developed and promoted by hugging-face will expose multi-modality sampling abilities, meaning we will be able to arbitrarily mix and match input and output types.
 Tasks like txt2music, music2img, and everything in-between will be possible, and all of this will be coming within the next few months, not the next few years.
  - The goal of the project is to provide the best possible front-end, interface, and utilities for the diffusers library and to enable regular users to access these powerful abilities with a free and easy-to-use package that supports their local GPU and as many OS's / platforms as possible.
+ - The current frontends include an (interactive) cli, http / json based command server, and a discord bot.
+ - The current experimental extensions include g-diffuser fourier shaped noise out-painting.

 Development and funding:
  - Donations would also be greatly appreciated and will be directly used to fund further development.